What is an EMT?

 - Bleeding control and treatment of shock

-If you are interested in becoming a Paramedic or Firefighter/Paramedic, this is where you begin!
-In order to become a Paramedic, you must first be a licensed EMT and complete your EMT training.
+If you are interested in becoming a Paramedic or Firefighter/Paramedic, this is the 1st step!
+To become a Paramedic, you must first be a licensed EMT and complete your EMT training.

 Aptitudes required for work of this nature are good physical stamina, endurance, and body condition that would not be adversely affected by frequently having to walk, stand, lift, carry, and balance at times, in excess of 125 pounds.
 Motor coordination is necessary because over uneven terrain, the patient’s, the Paramedic’s, and other workers’ well-being must not be jeopardized.
 Different situations will require that the Paramedic be able to perform in the following manner: stand, walk, sit, lift, carry, push, pull, climb, stoop, kneel, crouch, crawl, reach, feel, talk, hear and see.